Want to learn new ways to make extra money?

 Debt is the biggest chain around your neck, which will keep you in financial ruin forever.
 And it’s not bad enough that you owe money, but the money you owe is accumulating interest.
-In fact, many people in debt spend more money paying the interest on what they owe then paying the principal amount.
+In fact, many people in debt spend more money paying interest on what they owe than paying the principal amount.

 3. Start investing

-In the meantime, the money just sits there…not growing.
+In the meantime, the money just sits there, not growing.
 If you’re lucky, you’ll make a few dollars from your savings account at 1% interest.
 Beyond that, it’s as good as putting your money under your mattress.

 So, what do you do?